Mruczek2137/Rainbow-Hints-Broadcasts/README.md

 ## Overview

-RainbowBroadcast is a plugin for SCP: Secret Laboratory servers running EXILED that allows server administrators to display a rainbow-colored broadcast message to all players at the start of each round.
+RainbowBroadcast is a simple plugin for SCP: Secret Laboratory servers running EXILED that allows server administrators to display a rainbow-colored broadcast message to all players at the start of each round.
 The color of the message changes dynamically, creating a visually appealing effect.

 ### Features